leonidasiy/COMP2211-L1-L3---Exploring-Artificial-Intelligence/README.md

 6. Computer vision and image processing
 7. Speech and language processing
 8. Robotics
-9.Social and ethical implications of AI
+9. Social and ethical implications of AI
 10. Potential and limitations

 # Keyword Syllabus